 To Service and Protect

 The media’s fascination with salons and sanitation has brought to light many of the nail industry’s problems.
 And while salon owners and nail technicians are certainly held accountable for their actions, state boards – and inspectors – are just as often blamed for the state of the industry.
-They’re often criticized for their lack of understanding of the nail industry, sporadic or nonexistent salon inspections, and warning and citations that do little to deter abuse – all of which makes an inspector’s job that must more difficult.
+They’re often criticized for their lack of understanding of the nail industry, sporadic or nonexistent salon inspections, and warning and citations that do little to deter abuse – all of which makes an inspector’s job that much more difficult.

 But while media coverage might bring unwanted attention to the problems that plague many salons, there’s also a positive side to it.
 “Having the media and the public aware of unlawful practices make our jobs easier,” says Rick Lopes, an information officer with the California Bureau to Barbering and Cosmetology.
 “The media helps put industry issues into the public eye, making licensees more aware.
 The public actually helps us police the industry.”
 And the simple truth about state boards and inspectors is that they’re not really there for the sake of the salon owner or nail technician.